P51-D Mustang Whistles and Roars During Low Level Attack Display

 It was across the meadows near the Heathcote Ferry (Christchurch) that the steam whistle shrieked the first announcement of public rail in New Zealand, on December the 1st, 1863.
 Almost 125 years on the Ferrymead 125 celebration weekend was an event to celebrate this auspicious occasion with all manner of rail engines, old and new.

-Steam action (as seen in this film) includes that from the Christchurch to Ferrymead shuttle, the evening Rangiora trips, the excursion to Timaru, a mountain special to Arthur's Pass on the Midland Line and a closeup view of the Locomotive & Rolling Stock Cavalcade held at the Christchurch Railway Station.
+Click To View: Steam action in this film includes that from the Christchurch to Ferrymead shuttle, the evening Rangiora trips, the excursion to Timaru, a mountain special to Arthur's Pass on the Midland Line and a closeup view of the Locomotive & Rolling Stock Cavalcade held at the Christchurch Railway Station.

 J1250 at Arthurs Pass in the Southern Alps.